-Relevant challenges, gaps and barriers, in addition to those identified in the NECP and/or in other documents identified in Table 1, may have been included the Member State in its Article 19 report of the Governance Regulation.
+Relevant challenges, gaps and barriers, in addition to those identified in the NECP and/or in other documents identified in Table 1, may have been included by the Member State in its Article 19 report of the Governance Regulation.
 The information from the Article 19 report can be used to complement information in this field.
-All entries should be accompanied by a reference to their location in the source document.
+All entries should be accompanied by a reference to their location (e.g. page or clause number) in the source document.